TuckerRasbury/01_SQLPractice_Datalemur_ITR/README.md

-# Practicing SQL w/ Isaac D. Tucker-Rasbury via DataLemur
+# Practicing SQL with DataLemur
 Using this as a space to log and organize my SQL practice using the website [DataLemur](https://datalemur.com).
 Hope you can learn something from this space as well!

 ## About this Repository